Explore what each individual should expect when they enter our drug rehab.

 Attending Therapy Sessions

 Following your intake, you will be attending groups regularly.
 Licensed clinicians and team members facilitate groups that involve a wide range of topics and therapeutic methods.
 Some of the modalities used are DBT, CBT, art therapy, trauma resolution, relapse prevention, and self-esteem building.
-Additionally, core areas of focus include conflict resolution, relationship, family issues, core beliefs, and more.
+Additionally, core areas of focus include conflict resolution, relationships, family issues, core beliefs, and more.